Gemma Bissix: EastEnders and Hollyoaks

-Other television work
+Other work

-On 14 March 2008, Bissix appeared on a Sport Relief special of Strictly Come Dancing, with cricketer Darren Gough, to raise money for the charity appeal.
+In March 2008, Bissix appeared on a Sport Relief special of Strictly Come Dancing, dancing with cricketer and winner of the third series, Darren Gough, to raise money for the charity appeal.
 The pair scored 22 out of 30 points with their dance, the American Smooth.
-She also appeared in an EastEnders special edition of The Weakest Link, in June 2008.
-She was the 1st one voted off.
+She also appeared in an EastEnders special edition of The Weakest Link in June 2008.
+She was voted off in the first round.
+In November 2008, Bissix appeared in an episode of the ITV musical drama series Britannia High.